sourceduty/Reactors/README.md

 > For every action, there is an equal and opposite reaction.

 #

+Reactors are specialized systems designed to control and sustain nuclear reactions, typically for the purpose of generating electricity or producing medical isotopes.
+These complex machines regulate the energy released from nuclear fission or fusion reactions, ensuring a stable and safe environment where these processes can occur.
+Nuclear reactors are central to the operation of nuclear power plants, where they convert the energy from nuclear reactions into heat, which is then used to produce steam that drives turbines to generate electricity.
+Reactors are also utilized in research, medicine, and industry, making them versatile and crucial components in various technological and scientific fields.

+#
 ### Types of Reactors

 Nuclear reactors are devices designed to initiate and sustain a controlled nuclear chain reaction, primarily for generating electricity.
 The core of a nuclear reactor houses fuel rods composed of fissile materials like uranium or plutonium.
 Through a carefully regulated process, these materials undergo nuclear fission, releasing a significant amount of heat.
 This heat is then used to convert water into steam, which drives turbines connected to electricity generators.
 Nuclear reactors are equipped with multiple safety systems to manage the reaction and prevent any potential hazards, such as overheating or an uncontrolled chain reaction, which could lead to catastrophic consequences.